vectorgrp/ci-siltest-demo/README.md

 <img src="doc/resources/images/Build_SUT.PNG" alt="drawing">

 The first step in the test workflow is to build the ECU SWC source code and ECU BSW/RTE configuration into a virutal ECU.
-This is done using the `VttMake.exe` CLI executable of [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/).
+This is done using the `VttMake.exe` CLI executable of `vVIRTUALtarget`.
 `VttMake.exe` takes as input an XML file [`LightControl.vttmake`](ECU/LightControl.vttmake).
 While being an XML file, the syntax of the `.vttmake` file format is designed to be so simple that it can be edited with any text editor.
-The `.vttmake` file tells [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/) where to find the ECU project with the BSW configuration (Line 5) and points to the SWC implementation files (Lines 12-24).
+The `.vttmake` file tells `vVIRTUALtarget` where to find the ECU project with the BSW configuration (Line 5) and points to the SWC implementation files (Lines 12-24).
-Furthermore, it tells [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/) which compiler is used for building the ECU, so that the glue code between the BSW and the simulation tool and the build configuration can be generated accordingly.
+Furthermore, it tells `vVIRTUALtarget` which compiler is used for building the ECU, so that the glue code between the BSW and the simulation tool and the build configuration can be generated accordingly.
-`VttMake.exe` can also launch [DaVinci Configurator](https://www.vector.com/int/en/products/products-a-z/software/davinci-configurator-classic/) to generate the BSW and RTE source code.
+`VttMake.exe` can also launch `DaVinci Configurator` to generate the BSW and RTE source code.
 That also calls the configured compiler to compile the virtual ECU.

 You can find all input artifacts for this job in the [`ECU` folder](ECU/).
 The most notable output artifacts are the `ECU.dll`, the DLL containing the executable code for the virtual ECU, along with several files containing metadata for the DLL, all of which will be later loaded into the CANoe simulation.